About

 What to Do If You're in SAVE

-If you're one of the 7.7 million borrowers currently in SAVE forbearance:
+If you're one of the borrowers currently affected by the SAVE plan litigation:

 1. No action required now: You're not required to make payments during forbearance